Getting your Trinity Audio player ready...

 Chapter 13: The Servants of the Damned

-My heart sank.
-I moved to the edge of the bed, sat down, placed the book on my lap, and signaled Shellie to come next to me.
-She stayed on the floor and crawled over.
-She rested against my legs.
-With my free hand, I rubbed it on her hair, trying to comfort her.
+I moved to the edge of the bed, sat down, placed the book on my lap, and signaled Shellie.
+She stayed low and crawled over, resting against my legs.
+With my free hand, I rubbed her thick, raven-colored hair, probably easing myself more than comforting her.

 I continued reading.